How Long Does It Take to Tan in UV 7? Risks, Timing, and Protection

 How Long Does It Take to Tan in UV 7?

-From the table of the best UV index for tanning above, you can tan in the UV 7 for about 30 minutes.
+From the table of the best UV index for tanning above, you can tan in the UV 7 for up to 30 minutes.

 Tanning under the UV 7

-However, the exact tanning time depends on many factors such as your skin type, climate and weather, or even the amount of sunscreen.
+The exact tanning time depends on many factors, such as your skin type, climate, and weather, or even the amount of sunscreen.

 Keep reading this post to find out which factors affect the time for sunbathing.